davidmalcolm/gcc-newbies-guide/inside-cc1.rst

 Sadly the above picture is an idealized picture, in that the code is rather messier than that in practice.
-It's also over-simplified, in that GCC actually has several internal representations, which we'll talk about in detail below.
+It's also over-simplified, in that GCC actually has several intermediate representations, which we'll talk about in detail below.

 * if you're interested in adding new warnings to GCC, you'll probably